"Muscle Shoals has got the Swampers..."

 Jerry Wexler, Vice President of Atlantic Records, had a great working relationship with the musicians from their time at FAME.
 Wexler was a key part of the start of MSS by loaning the musicians money to get equipment while continuing to bring clients from Atlantic Records.
 The first release from MSS was Cher’s debut solo album, titled 3614 Jackson Highway in 1969.
 The album cover features a photo of the building, with the title of the album superimposed over the facade, which inspired the now iconic 3614 Jackson Highway sign.

 After working with artists like Boz Scaggs, Lulu, and Arif Mardin throughout 1969, the studio found its first commercial success with “Take A Letter, Maria” by R.B.
 Greaves.
 The single was a hit, peaking at no. 2 on the charts and scoring MSS its first gold record.
 The same week of recording with Greaves by day, the Swampers were hosting The Rolling Stones by night.
-The Stones stopped in for three nights, cutting three songs from their 1971 release Sticky Fingers “Brown Sugar” “You Got To Move” and “Wild Horses”.
+The Stones stopped in for three nights, cutting three songs from their 1971 release Sticky Fingers, Those songs were “Brown Sugar” “You Got To Move” and “Wild Horses”.

 MSS remained at the Jackson Hwy location for nine years from 1969 to 1978.
 During that time, the Swampers played on over 200 albums, with over 75 RIAA Gold and Platinum records, and hundreds of hit songs with artists such as Lynyrd Skynyrd, Bob Dylan, Duane Allman, Paul Simon, Art Garfunkel, Bob Seger, Staples Singers, Rod Stewart, Leon Russell, Willie Nelson, Cat Stevens, Dr. Hook, and Eddie Hinton.